Canon 2000D vs Panasonic FZ2000

 - More heavily discounted: Has been on the market for longer (launched in September 2016).

-If the number of relative strengths (bullet points above) is taken as a guide, the FZ2000 emerges as the winner of the match-up (13 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the FZ2000 is the clear winner of the contest (17 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 2000D vs Panasonic FZ2000